TL;DR:

 Biopsies are not frontline tests or diagnostics — they should only be used when preliminary tests indicate the potential for prostate cancer.
 That said, patients who have a biopsy recommended to them by their physician should consider their options, including an approach that offers increased accuracy.

-Prostate Laser Center is committed to diagnosing and treating prostate cancer with minimally invasive options that have a reduced potential for side effects as compared to more traditional treatments.
+Prostate Laser Center is committed to diagnosing and treating prostate cancer with minimally invasive options that have a reduced risks for side effects as compared to more traditional treatments.

 Seeking treatment for prostate cancer?
 Schedule a consultation.